-Teens are among the most vulnerable for painkiller abuse.
+Teens are among the most vulnerable for opioid misuse.
 Teens often won’t know the facts about painkiller abuse.
-Many teens will experiment with drugs at some point during their lives, and painkillers are often used because they’re seen as being safer alternatives to illicit drugs.
+Many teens will experiment with drugs at some point during their lives, and prescription opioids are often used because they’re seen as being safer alternatives to illicit drugs.

-According to the National Institute on Drug Abuse’s 2015 Monitoring the Future Study 3:
+According to the National Institute on Drug Abuse’s 2018 Monitoring the Future Study:7

 - American Society of Addiction Medicine.
 (2016).
 Opioid Addiction: 2016 Facts & Figures.

 - National Institute on Drug Abuse.
-(2015).
-Monitoring the Future Study: Trends in Prevalence of Various Drugs
+(2018).
+Monitoring the Future Study: Trends in Prevalence of Various Drugs.